revng/revng/docs/GeneratedIRReference.rst

 :GlobalVariable Disassembled: a reference to the global variable containing the
                               string representing the disassembled instruction
                               (the same as the ``!oi`` metadata).
+:GlobalVariable DynamicFunction: reference to the global variable containing a
+    string of the name of the external (i.e., library) function that this function actually calls.
 :u8 \*LocalVariables: a series of pointer to all the local variables used by
                       this instruction.